- Animals: shellfish

 - Animal Production: aquaculture

-The overall goal was to conduct research to develop more reliable methods and refine existing methods for de novo tetraploid oyster production suited for commercial and research hatcheries.
+The overall goal is to conduct research to develop more reliable methods and refine existing methods for de novo tetraploid oyster production suited for commercial and research hatcheries.
 This will ensure that tetraploid and triploid oyster supply will continue and increase access for farmers, hatchery managers, and researchers.
 It will also allow tetraploids to be integrated into West Coast breeding programs which currently focus on diploids.
-Hatchery managers, researchers, and technicians associated with the Hawaiian Shellfish and the PACRC hatcheries were trained in methods to produce tetraploids by the co-inventor of the original methods.
+Hatchery managers, researchers, and technicians associated with the Hawaiian Shellfish and the PACRC hatcheries will be trained in methods to produce tetraploids by the co-inventor of the original methods.
 A manual will be produced to explicitly detail these methods and how to adapt to variable conditions between hatcheries.
+Associated stakeholders will be trained in holding and tracking tetraploid broodstock performance, as well as monitoring the performance of resulting triploid progeny.
 These actions constitute an important component of a broader effort between Hawaiian Shellfish LLC, PACRC, and the Molluscan Broodstock Program (MBP) at Oregon State University to develop an oyster industry breeding plan for the benefit of the Western Region (including Hawaii), as well as to incorporate tetraploids into the MBP’s existing genetic selection program.

 Objective 1: Conduct research to develop reliable and effective methods for tetraploid oyster production.
 This research will be conducted with the assistance of Dr. Ximing Guo (Rutgers University), one of the co-inventors of the original patent for the tetraploid oysters.
 He will be assisted by Dr. Maria Haws (PACRC) who has also conducted trials on de novo tetraploid production and methods for production of triploids.
 Dr. Frank-Lawale will advise on issues related to breeding.